 Shop exclusive deals at the Our Kids Store by Microsoft

 To further serve the families who turn to us, we've been working with Microsoft to innovate in support of online learning.
 To that end, we're pleased to announce the launch of the Our Kids Store by Microsoft.

 Gain access to exclusive discounts on Surface products—from laptops to accessories that support remote learning—at the Store through your Our Kids account dashboard.

 This may be Grade 9 student Noah's first and last year at IPS, but he says he would have applied sooner if he knew about it.
 He has noticed a world of difference between the academics here and his former school.
 "IB isn't harder, it just asks you to delve deeper and ask tough questions.
 You put yourself in the subject instead of just memorizing everything.
 It's a lot more interesting and fun," Noah says.

-At his old school Noah's grades were slightly below average, but since becoming more of a "thinking person" in the IB diploma program, he says his grades have drastically improved—so have his time management skills, as he balances his IB work with extracurricular activities and a large in-depth research project about the power of music in South Africa's anti-apartheid movement.
+At his old school Noah's grades were slightly below average, but since becoming more of a "thinking person" in the IB Diploma Programme, he says his grades have drastically improved—so have his time management skills, as he balances his IB work with extracurricular activities and a large in-depth research project about the power of music in South Africa's anti-apartheid movement.